Adorkable/swift-log-format-and-pipe/README.md

 There are a number of ways of customizing the format.

 #### BasicFormatter
-`BasicFormatter` allows you to set the sequence of `LogComponents`, a seperator and automatically processes them for each new log message.
+`BasicFormatter` allows you to set the sequence of `LogComponents`, a separator and automatically processes them for each new log message.

 Suppose you want a special short log format with a timestamp, the level, the file it originated in, and the message itself: